telekom/style-doc/README.md

 optional arguments:
   -h, --help         show this help message and exit --max_len MAX_LEN  The maximum length of lines.
-  --check_only       Whether to only check and not fix styling issues.
+Default: 119 --check_only       Whether to only check and not fix styling issues.
   --py_only          Whether to only check py files.
   --rst_only         Whether to only check rst files.